guillermooo/sublime-undocs/source/extensibility/packages.rst

 topic.
 Sublime Text doesn't use this classification in any way.

 **core packages**
-	Required packages for proper functioning.
+   Sublime Text requires these packages in order to work.

 **shipped packages**
    Included in every installation, though technically not required.
 They enhance Sublime Text out of the box.
 May have been contributed by users or third parties.

 **user packages**
    Installed by the user to extend Sublime Text's functionaility.
 They are not part of any Sublime Text installation, and are always contributed by users or third parties.

 **installed packages**
    Packages stored under *Installed Packages* as *.sublime-package*\ 's

 It's worth noting that by *third party* we mainly refer to users of other editors, such as Textmate.